-Myth: Working with a managed services provider will be too expensive.
+Myth: Working with an IT services provider will be too expensive.

 Fact: Outsourcing IT tasks can actually be less expensive than hiring a new employee.
 Especially when you consider that the service frees up your current IT team to work on more strategic projects that can positively impact your bottom line.
 Most providers will also offer tiers of service, so it's possible to find one that works within your budget.

 Fact: In any services provider relationship, the customer is ultimately the boss.
-Even if you engage the managed services provider as a virtual CIO, your company should always have the final say in any decision.
+Even if you engage the managed IT service provider as a virtual CIO, your company should always have the final say in any decision.

 Myth: IT services should be handled within the in-house IT team.